 The only valid answers are the ones that suit the majority of people!
 The CoP should optimize the process of sharing knowledge and skills among members as much as possible.

 Yes, people are busy and already have plenty of things to do, but a group facilitating CoP’s sessions will be appreciated.
 Whether it’s on-site or remote, a minimum of preparation is required, at least to organize the sessions, communicate on them, and lead/facilitate discussions during the sessions.
 If you feel that only one person leads the CoP, and complains about that, it’s a good opportunity to survey the reasons for that situation: lack of time, fear of being judged, lack of perceived value,…

 For best coding practices sharing, when it makes sense for the community, a platform such as Promyze will help to centralize and discuss best practices about the topic of the community.
 Here is an example of a practice that can be discussed within a React CoP:

 You’ll probably need rooms to run the session physically.
 Stakeholders or managers in a company, if they acknowledge the benefits of your CoP, can facilitate access to meeting rooms and all logistics parts.
-Also, as a CoP session can occur at lunchtime (often the only moment when most of the people can be gathered), sponsors in your company can offer food/drinks.
+Also, as a CoP session can occur at lunchtime (often the only moment when most people can be gathered), sponsors in your company can offer food/drinks.
 It’s not a lot, but this still adds more conviviality to these events.
 As participation in CoP is not mandatory, we should pay attention to community members’ wellness during these sessions so that they’ll be delighted to join the next session.

 Trust yourselves and get feedback from the CoP.
 After each session, you can use a tool such as the ROTI (Return on Time Invested).
 A CoP needs to improve its organization continuously, so collecting feedback will help with that.
 If people get value during CoP sessions, it’s a great thing.